Quantum reservoir neural network implementation on coherently coupled quantum oscillators: Author contributions

 \section{Author contributions}

 D.M. and J.G. conceived the project.
 D.M. performed the calculations.
 J.D performed the quantum simulations.
+B.C. participated to analytical calculations and quantum simulations.
 E.P. and A.M. performed the classical dynamical simulations.
 D.M. performed the classical static simulations.
 D.M. and J.G. wrote the paper.